Awilen-Bernkastel/memoripy/WHYTHISFORK.md

 - **Logic for forgetfulness** leading to less memory consumption from heavily decayed memories lying around both in the memory store and in persistent storage eventually, reducing the size of the memory graph and semantic clusters in the process.
 If interactions aren't accessed and not persisted in long-term memory, they can be let go.

 - **The faiss-cpu dependency is now optional** making installation easier.
-Set the USE_FAISS environment variable to use it.
-Do note it is not yet completely implemented, and it will raise exceptions.
+You will need to install it separately, and set the USE_FAISS environment variable to use it.
+Do note it is not yet completely implemented, and it will raise exceptions for now.

 - **The models and storage options now have their own folder** and the models have been separated in their own files.